-The sessions at WordCamp Nederland 2016 in Utrecht have shown: WordCamps are no longer exclusive events for die-hards.
-Every agency, every web designer and every shop owner who seriously wants to be successful with WordPress can get inspiration and knowledge advantages at WordCamps.
+The sessions at WordCamp Nederland 2016 in Utrecht showed: WordCamps are no longer exclusive events for die-hards.
+Every agency, every web designer and every shop owner who seriously wants to succeed with WordPress can gain inspiration and knowledge advantages at WordCamps.

-First of all, we have to give a big praise at this point: WordCamp Nederland 2016 in Utrecht was excellently organized.
-The location of the conference venue, the location, the catering, the lecture rooms, the technology: everything was impeccable.
+First of all, we have to say a big praise at this point: WordCamp Nederland 2016 in Utrecht was excellently organised.
+The location of the conference venue, the catering, the lecture rooms, the technology: everything was impeccable.
 The team on site was also extremely professional and authentic.

-And that's how WordCamps should be perceived: as professionally organised and run specialist congresses at which WordPress users of all levels of knowledge can gain valuable experience.
+And that's how WordCamps should be perceived: as professionally organised and run specialist congresses where WordPress users of all levels of knowledge can gain valuable experience.
 And not least because of the very good and almost entirely English-language presentations.

 Today we would like to introduce you to the topics and lectures of WordCamp Nederland 2016 and show you why a WordCamp is always worth a visit.
-Especially if you use WordPress professionally and want to earn money with it and at the same time be part of an authentic and warm community.
+Especially if you use WordPress professionally and want to earn money with it, and at the same time want to be part of an authentic and warm community.

-Performance, security and organisation are the permanent fixtures - SEO, eCommerce and WP business also in focus
+Performance, security and organization are the perennial favourites - SEO, e-commerce and WP business also in focus

-The SEO topics were apparently thanks to the main sponsor of the WordCamp, Yoast.
+The SEO topics were obviously thanks to the main sponsor of the WordCamp, Yoast.
 With "How to Write an Awesome and SEO-Friendly Blogpost" and "Shop SEO", the two Yoast speakers were able to present their core competencies well.
-For anyone who has already spent an hour or two on the Yoast blog, such talks bring little that is new, but that doesn't make them any less relevant.
+For anyone who has already spent an hour or two on the Yoast blog, such presentations bring little that is new, but that does not make them any less relevant.

-Blogging and eCommerce are also topics that are repeatedly discussed in detail.
-Of course, the speakers and their expertise are always very important here.
-Although the quality of the presentations is usually very good, their practical added value can vary depending on the level of knowledge.
+Blogging and e-commerce are also topics that are always dealt with in detail.
+Of course, it always depends on the speakers and their expertise.
+The quality of the lectures is usually very good, but their practical added value can vary depending on your own level of knowledge.

 Note: The videos of the first day of the camp are now available on wordpress.tv.
 There you can watch the sessions in full length and with all the material at your leisure.